Fecal Incontinence

 FI is surprisingly common and affects men and women of all ages but is most frequent among older people.
 It is approximately twice as prevalent among women as men, as the condition may result from childbirth or obstetric trauma when injury to the anal sphincter muscle can occur.
 It affects more than 2 – 10% of the world population1 or 195 million people, based on an assumption of 3% of the total world population.
 Underlying causes include inflammatory bowel disease, intra-abdominal infection, injury to the anal sphincter or colorectal cancer, which is one of the most common types of cancer.

 FI is a major burden to both patients and society.
 It can be socially devastating and has a significant impact on the patients’ freedom of action and movement.
-Patients often feel ashamed and embarrassed and fear of public humiliation may lead to social isolation.
-The affected person often tries to hide the problem and can be reluctant to disclose FI even to their own physician, making it difficult to obtain an accurate estimate of the true prevalence.2 The estimated global prevalence ranges from 2% – 10% of the general population, and in elderly people in residential care, prevalence of FI can be as high as 60%.3 However, this disease is common also in people of younger age, for example childbirth is a common cause for incontinence among younger women.
+Patients often feel ashamed and embarrassed, and fear of public humiliation may lead to social isolation.
+The affected person often tries to hide the problem.
+Although most common in elderly people in residential care this disease is common also in people of younger age, for example childbirth is a common cause for incontinence among younger women.

 Existing Treatments